ZicoDiegoRR/stable-diffusion-xl-colab-ui/README.md

 ## To-do List
 - Adding textual inversion ✅
-- Implementing Inpainting using IPyCanvas
+- Implementing Inpainting using IPyCanvas (in progress)
 - Creating the UI preview (missing one piece)
 - Modularizing the code ✅
 - Overhauling the save system ✅